Louise Harnby | Crime Fiction and Thriller Editor

 5. Eye candy

 That’s not all.
 There’s a lot of scrolling to do if someone wants to glimpse what’s available on one page of the blog.
-A learning centre is much easier on the eye and allows my author visitors to see at a glance what’s on offer.
+A resource centre is much easier on the eye and allows my author visitors to see at a glance what’s on offer.

 6. Segmentation

 Back in the day when I worked exclusively for publishers, my blog posts were aimed at my colleagues.
 These days I work exclusively for indie authors, and now I’m creating content for them, too.
 So I have two audiences, and two types of content.
-It’s about a 50–50 split.

 Many of my colleague visitors do know me, at least in an online capacity.
 And so they have a little more patience because I’ve already built a trusting relationship with them.
 They’re more likely to spend time rooting around the blog for what they want.
-Still, I've created an editor resources page for them because I want them to find stuff easily.
+Still, I've created an editor resources centre for them because I want them to find stuff easily.

-Show off what you’ve got planned
+7. Show off what you’ve got planned

 What if you have a ton of great stuff in your head or on a to-do list?
 Perhaps it's already in production, out with the proofreader, or scheduled for publication sometime in the next few months.
 None of that stuff is visible on your blog.